How Volatility Destroys Your Returns Over Time

 Volatility is a fact of life in financial markets.
 Prices fluctuate based on economic news, geopolitical events, investor sentiment, and more.
 While short-term market ups and downs can feel unsettling, understanding volatility is crucial to building long-term wealth.

 In this post, we’ll break down what volatility really means, why it matters for your investment returns, and how to protect your portfolio from its potentially damaging effects.
-You’ll learn about volatility drag, diversification, dollar-cost averaging, and other strategies aligned with SciVest’s core beliefs to help you stay on track through every market cycle.
+You’ll learn about volatility drag, diversification, dollar-cost averaging, and other strategies to help you stay on track through every market cycle.

 What is Volatility?